 Rabbi Roz will help the family determine which family members will be involved in the service and what roles they will play.
 Rabbi Roz will study the Torah portion with the student and family in preparation for the writing of the D'var Torah (speech).
-Follow-up meetings will be scheduled to work on the D'var Torah speech.
+Follow-up meetings will be scheduled to work on the D'var Torah speech (a total of 3 meetings).